 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Canon 18-200mm f3.5-5.6 IS is the longer of the two lenses at 102mm.
 The Tamron 18-200mm F3.5-6.3 Di II VC with a length of 97mm, is 5mm shorter.
 Besides being longer, the Canon 18-200mm f3.5-5.6 IS also has a larger diameter of 79mm compared to the Tamron 18-200mm F3.5-6.3 Di II VC's 75mm diameter.

 Lens Mounts